 The high-stakes world of

 The high-stakes world of young elite athletes is intensifying, whether you're an Olympic gymnast like Simone Biles or a college football phenom like Derrick Henry.
 Consequently, foot and ankle injuries are becoming increasingly common.
 In adolescent basketball players, for example, foot and ankle injuries account for about 45 percent of all injuries.
-At Scottsdale Medical Imaging (SMIL), the imaging group of choice for on of Arizona's largest college athletic programs, the musculoskeletal radiologists have extensive experience consulting for high school, college, and professional sports teams around the country.
+At Southwest Medical Imaging, the imaging group of choice for one of Arizona's largest college athletic programs, the musculoskeletal radiologists have extensive experience consulting for high school, college, and professional sports teams around the country.
 We spoke with SMIL radiologists and top doctors about how they collaborate to treat athletes competing at the highest levels.